 Not only do values drive a coherent life, but it’s also pretty efficient to do the internal work ahead of time.
 This way, you don't have to trust yourself to make the right decision in the heat of the moment.
 (When given preference, the heart chooses what is easiest or most comfortable; it doesn’t choose to shovel human dung or be cheerful about it.)

 But pre-deciding isn’t possible unless you first identify your core values.
 Methods for identifying values vary and you’ll want to be careful doing so.

-In our Life Calling Institute, we’ve suggested a values discovery process.
-Since there are nuances to naming values (for example, different values govern different parts of your life), we recommend watching our training on values (Chapter 4 in the series) and downloading our worksheet.
+In our work, we’ve suggested a values discovery process.
+There are nuances to naming values (for example, different values govern different parts of your life).

 The Sisters didn’t choose to have extreme love the moment they saw excrement climbing the wall; instead they chose it beforehand by choosing their values.
 When the moment came, the choice had already been made – "we will love no matter the cost or discomfort."

 This is the wonder of values.
 If you want to live for what matters most, then take the time to identify your values.
 It will be time well spent.

 (Story of nuns retold from "Mother Teresa" by Kathryn Spink)

 Join our mailing list to receive the latest news and updates from our team.
 Your information will never be shared.